 Our Mission

 To work for justice by feeding our community—both body and soul.
-We feed the body by growing fruits and vegetables and raising bees.
+We feed the body by growing vegetables, raising bees, and tending flowers that feed the bees.
 We feed the soul by building this farm together, forming a connection to each other and to the earth we are tending.

 Misheni Yetu